arminrest/jhat/Docs/source/examples/plot_a_hst.rst

 **Download some Data**

-For this example we download 2 HST FLT images from MAST.
+For this example we download 2 HST DRZ images from MAST.
 They're the same filter and same field, just separated in time.
 Note that the code will also work for drizzled images.